Cheapest Berkshire County Heating Oil Price History

 Propane vs. Natural Gas vs. Heating Oil: Berkshire Home Heating Fuel Comparison

-Homeowners have a choice of fuels that can be used when it comes to heating.
-Natural Gas is the preferred choice in Berkshire, used by 1,473,396 or 52% of households.
-The 2nd most popular primary heating fuel for Berkshire households is Electricity, used by 610,876 homes (22%).
+Families have a variety of fuels that can be used when it comes to heating.
+Natural Gas is the preferred choice in Berkshire, used by 1,473,396 or 52% of families.
+The 2nd most popular primary heating fuel for Berkshire homeowners is Electricity, used by 610,876 homes (22%).
 The other homes are heated with Heating Oil (20%), Propane (5%), Wood (1%), and Other (1%).

 Berkshire County Residential Primary Home Heating Fuel (in Number of Households)